United World College, USA

+The United World College, USA (UWC-USA), officially the Armand Hammer United World College of the American West, is a United World College school in Montezuma, New Mexico, United States.
+It was founded in 1982, with financial support from businessman Armand Hammer.

+UWC-USA is a two-year, independent, co-educational boarding school accredited by the Independent Schools Association of the Southwest.

 History

 American mogul Armand Hammer's The Armand Hammer Foundation purchased the property to establish a United World College in the United States in 1981.
-Major renovations of existing buildings preceded the school's opening in the fall of 1982, an event that was attended by HM King Charles III, then HRH Charles, Prince of Wales, and president of the United World Colleges movement at the time.
+Major renovations of existing buildings preceded the school's opening in the fall of 1982, an event that was attended by King Charles III, then Charles, Prince of Wales, as president of the United World Colleges at the time.

 The school's founding president was Theodore D. Lockwood, who served from 1982 until 1993.
 Philip O. Geier served as president from 1993 until 2005, when he passed the reins to Lisa A. H. Darling, whose presidency ended in 2013.
 The school's fourth president was Dr. Mukul Kumar '89, an alumnus and leader in international education, who left the school in 2016.
 The school is currently led by Dr. Victoria Mora, born in Albuquerque, a mother as well as a former Dean of the Santa Fe campus of St. John's College.

 In 1998, the school's endowment was significantly increased through the generosity of investment manager Shelby M.C.
 Davis and his wife Gale.
 Their gift today secures the largest block of the school's student scholarships and provides $25,000 scholarships for all Americans who attend this school (or any other UWC) after being admitted by the U.S. national committee.
 Their initial gift of $45 million in 1998 was, at the time, the largest private donation ever made to international education.